physicshinzui/my-command/README.md

 3. Terminal asks you if you wana go on or not.
 If ok, enter.
 4. Backup is started.

+### Important notes
+`-b` and `–-backup-dir=[target path]` are active, so even though `--delete` option removes the files that do not exist in the original directory but in the target one, the files are saved to `[target path]`.

 ### Active options
-- --delete is active, so the files in target directory that are not in the original are removed.
+- `--delete` is active, so the files in target directory that are not in the original are removed.
-- --dry-run is active and its log is shown.
+- `--dry-run` is active and its log is shown.
 So you can check if you can go on to syncing.
-- -a is active for archive
+- `-a` is active for archive
-- -z is active for complession
+- `-z` is active for complession